From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Logic vs Probability vs Neural

-\textbf{\textit{lPN} and \textit{LpN}} There are finally two last classes of methods that start from existing StarAI methods, \textit{lP} and \textit{Lp} respectively, and extend them with primitives that allow them to interface with neural networks and allow for differentiable operations.
-In the \textit{lPN} class, we have NeSy methods, which follow a knowledge-based model construction, like SL, RNM and NMLN.
-In the \textit{LpN} class, we have the methods that extend PLP, like DeepProbLog.
+\textbf{\textit{lPN} and \textit{LpN}} There are two final classes of methods that start from existing StarAI methods, \textit{lP} and \textit{Lp} respectively, and extend them with primitives that can be interfaced with neural networks and allow for differentiable operations.
+In the \textit{lPN} class, NeSy methods such as SL, RNMs and NMLNs follow the knowledge-based model construction paradigm.
+In the \textit{LpN} class, methods such as DeepProbLog and NeurASP extend PLP.

-Computational complexity is usually the trade-off that one usually is forced to make: systems in the \textit{lN} or \textit{Ln} classes are usually more scalable but \textit{(i)} do not model a probability distribution and \textit{(ii)} often relax the logic.
-On the contrary, systems in the \textit{LpN} or \textit{lPN} classes preserve the original paradigms but a cost of a more complex inference (e.g. they usually resort to exact probabilistic inference).
+There is usually a trade-off that one must make: systems in the \textit{lN} or \textit{Ln} classes are usually more scalable but \textit{(i)} do not model a probability distribution and \textit{(ii)} often relax the logic.
+On the contrary, \textit{LpN} or \textit{lPN} systems preserve the original paradigms but at the cost of more complex inference (e.g. they usually resort to exact probabilistic inference).

 An aspect that significantly aids in developing a common framework, and analysing its properties, is the development of an intermediate representation language that can serve as a kind of \emph{assembly language} \cite{pedroassembly}.
 One such idea concerns performing probabilistic inference by mapping it onto a weighted model counting (WMC) problem.
 This can then in turn be solved by compiling it into a structure (e.g. an arithmetic circuit) that allows for efficient inference.
-This has the added benefit that this structure is differentiable, which can facilitate the integration between logic based systems and neural networks.
-System based on StarAI, for example, use this approach.
+This has the added benefit that this structure is differentiable, which facilitates the integration between logic based systems and neural networks.
+StarAI based systems often use this approach.

-\begin{dimension}[Logic vs Probability vs Neural] We have considered three main paradigms: logic, probability and neural computation.
-It is desirable to have the originals or base paradigms as a special case.
-Computational complexity is usually the cost one has to pay in order to achieve better integration. \end{dimension}